cafalchio/PySpace/README.md

 - User goals
   - Shoot at enemy ships
-  - Make a high score
+  - Do not let the eneny pass

 ## Technologies